segment-any-text/wtpsplit/README.md

 Code for the paper [Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation](TODO) by Markus Frohmann, Igor Sterner, Benjamin Minixhofer, Ivan Vulić and Markus Schedl.

-This repository contains `segment-any-text`, a package for robust, efficient and adaptable sentence segmentation across 85 languages, as well as the code and configs to reproduce the **state-of-the-art** results in 8 distinct corpora and 85 languages demonstrated in our paper.
+This repository contains `wtpsplit`, a package for robust, efficient and adaptable sentence segmentation across 85 languages, as well as the code and configs to reproduce the **state-of-the-art** results in 8 distinct corpora and 85 languages demonstrated in our Segment any Text [paper](TODO).

 ![System Figure](./system-fig.png)